 Abuse is the removal of power that drives virtue: Abuse destroys De.
 Abuse undercuts and stifles De.

 It’s a hard lesson to let go of self-judgement, but once you do, you will also discover it is easier to move and flow into De / Te.

 I think from one angle: De is more about how we see ourselves rather than how we hold ourselves, and in working with it, we slowly polish ourselves to flow more gracefully in life.

-Of course we learn in Taoism to hold many angles so don’t be confused by the other angles… rather learn to hold the current perspective you do have, find value, learn against it and improve who you can be.
+Of course, we learn in Taoism to hold many angles so don’t be confused by the other angles… rather learn to hold the current perspective you do have, find value, learn against it and improve who you can be.

 Be open enough to un-force abused De by sharing with honesty your feelings in a balanced manner.
 That is virtue also.
-In expression of our virtue we will see angles to improve ourselves, be careful not to over-push yourself nor to learn too fast, lest you trip up and reinforce the negative judgments designed to keep you from embracing your own De.
+In an expression of our virtue, we will see angles to improve ourselves, be careful not to over-push yourself nor to learn too fast, lest you trip up and reinforce the negative judgments designed to keep you from embracing your own De.

 (The trap of abuse)

 This isn’t easy stuff, at times we will expose harder aspects of life.
 We won’t shy away, nor paint happy faces on everything.
 Rather we will step by step find De in our terms, expand upon it, and live our lives the most gracefully we can in small steps find better answers that over time help us evolve into ever stronger humans.

 A common question I get is how Taoism would handle morality problems found within our culture such as this government and Corporate Abuse.

 The truth is morality is not something you can write down into commandments.
 To do so is to create terrible situations such as the Spanish Inquisition.
 To force De into morality is to create immoral government structures.